Region 2 Bylaws

 - Secretary/Treasurer.
 The secretary/treasurer shall record the minutes of all meetings of the Region 2 Assembly and Executive Committee and shall serve as editor of the Region 2 web site and all Region 2 publications.
 The secretary/treasurer shall collect and record all region 2 funds.
 The Secretary shall assist the Chairperson and Vice-Chairperson in the performance of their duties and is required to attend all meetings of Region 2.

 - State Representatives.
 The current chair of the state medical society’s Medical Student Section from each state in Region 2 as determined by each individual state shall serve as State Representative for his/her respective state.
-These representatives shall serve as contacts for their states and the individual chapters within, and are responsible for maintaining current contact information for said state and local chapter leadership.
+These representatives shall serve as contacts for their states and the individual sections within, and are responsible for maintaining current contact information for said state and local section leadership.

 - Regional Delegates and Alternate Delegates.
 There will be so many Regional Delegates and Alternate Delegates to the AMA House of Delegates (HOD) as Region 2 qualifies for under AMA bylaws.
 No person shall stand for election to the office of Regional Delegate or Alternate Delegate unless he/she has attended a minimum of one (1) AMA-MSS national meeting prior to the Region 2 meeting during which said election shall take place.

 Upon election, each Regional Delegate shall be paired with an Alternate Delegate, and such pairing shall last until the expiration of the term for which said Delegate and Alternate Delegate have been elected.
 The decisions on pairings shall be made by the delegation according to such a formula as they deem advisable.
 Should the delegation fail to arrive at a consensus for determining said pairing, the Chairperson shall have the final and ultimate authority to resolve all disputes and assign pairing.